accucode/paragon-droid/_readme.txt

     Rename the copied folder to match your project.
     Delete the .git subfolder.
     Open the .project file and change the project's <name>.
+    Make sure to replace the default .gitignore and README.md files that GitHub supplies with paragon's .gitignore and README.md.

 At this point the application should compile and run.
     Confirm the app works.